jeromekelleher/ercs/docs/source/index.rst

 The example above shows how we can simulate two loci.
 This can be generalised to larger numbers of loci in a straightforward way.
-However, since the number of lineages can grow to be very large when we deal with large numbers of loci, it is necessary to become more familiar with some more advanced properties of the simulation.
+However, since the number of lineages can grow to be very large when we deal with large numbers of loci, it may be necessary to become more familiar with some more advanced properties of the simulation implementation.

 The first issue is to decide how much memory you are willing to dedicate to the task of tracking lineages.
 The C library allocates all its memory in